 In school, we learn how to read and how to write.
 Then, we learn how to speak, how to calculate, and how to play.
-We spend a long time equip ourselves with basic skills to become an adequate human being for the society.
+We spend a long time equipping ourselves with basic skills to become adequate human beings for society.

 The journey of learning never ends after school.
 Most of us went ahead to learn specialized skills like creative writing, coding, and engineering to get prepared for the real world and build a fruitful career for yourself.

-However, there are something far more important that we don't learn in our school, university, or even our office.
-And these are the life skills that are essential for us to thrive in our career and life, regardless what we do.
+However, there is something far more important that we don't learn in our school, university, or even our office.
+And these are the life skills that are essential for us to thrive in our careers and lives, regardless of what we do.

 Total freedom is a paradox.
 Nothing—no achievement, no creativity, no success, no happiness, no art, and no passion—can take form in an environment with ZERO constraints.

-We are like a fish in an aquarium.
-The size of the aquarium dictates the freedom we have, and some of us see it as our constraints.
+We are like fish in an aquarium.
+The size of the aquarium dictates the freedom we have, and some of us see it as our constraint.
 To grow, we need a bigger aquarium.
-Unfortunately, what most people are trying to do is breaking the aquarium.
+Unfortunately, what most people are trying to do is to break the aquarium.
 Without it, you’re a dead fish.

 Before putting every single ounce of energy into anything, figure out the constraints and limitations, your strengths and weaknesses.
 Be okay to be bad at something and stop fighting the battle you know you can’t win.